President of Somalia

 The president of Somalia (Madaxaweynaha Soomaaliya) is the head of state of Somalia.
 The president is also commander-in-chief of the Somali Armed Forces.
 The president represents the Federal Republic of Somalia, and the unity of the Somali nation, as well as ensuring the implementation of the Constitution of Somalia and the organised and harmonious functioning of the organs of state.
 Currently, the president of Somalia is indirectly elected, chosen by the Federal Parliament of Somalia.

 The office of the President of Somalia was established with the proclamation of the Republic of Somalia on 1 July 1960.
-The first president was Aden Abdullah Osman Daar, and the 10th office is currently held by Hassan Sheikh Mohamud.
+The first president was Aden Abdullah Osman Daar, and the office is currently claimed by Hassan Sheikh Mohamud despite the assertions of the opposition that his term has expired.

 History

 The first president of Somalia was Aden Abdullah Osman Daar, one of the leaders of the Somali Youth League (SYL), who took office on 1 July 1960, the day on which Somalia was declared a republic.
 Since then the office has been held by eight further people: Abdirashid Ali Shermarke, Mohamed Siad Barre, Ali Mahdi, Abdiqasim Salad, Abdullahi Yusuf, Sharif Sheikh Ahmed, Mohamed Abdullahi Farmaajo, and Hassan Sheikh Mohamud.
 In addition, Sheikh Mukhtar acted as president between Shemarke's assassination and the coup d'état, and Aden Madoobe acted as president after Yusuf's resignation in 2008.

 Sharif Sheikh Ahmed took office on 31 January 2009, after being elected by the presidential election held in January 2009.
 Ahmed's term as President of Somalia officially ended In August 2012, concurrent with the conclusion of the transitional federal government's mandate and the start of the federal government of Somalia.
 He was succeeded in office by General Muse Hassan, who had been serving in an interim capacity.

 President Hassan Sheikh Mohamud took office on 16 September 2012, after being elected by the presidential election held on 10 September 2012.